shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/library/subprocess.rst

        run(..., check=True, stdout=PIPE).stdout

-   The arguments shown above are merely the most common ones.
+   The arguments shown above are merely some common ones.
    The full function signature is largely the same as that of :func:`run` - most arguments are passed directly through to that interface.
    However, explicitly passing ``input=None`` to inherit the parent's